- Este evento ha pasado.

 - Offers career choices outside the traditional actuarial markets

-The web session is open to anybody who is interested in obtaining comprehensive skills on Enterprise Risk Management.
-The web session is suitable for actuaries who deal with the issue of corporate control from a risk management perspective.
+The web session is open to all persons who are interested in obtaining comprehensive skills on Enterprise Risk Management.

 Please check with your IT department if your firewall and computer settings support web session participation.
 Please also make sure that you are joining the web session with a stable internet connection.

-On 25 March 2021, 9:00-9:30 CET, there will be a test session offered to all registered participants to test the software.
+On 7 March 2022, 9:00 o’clock CET, there will be a test session offered to all registered participants to test the software (Zoom).
 This test session is mandatory.

 Purpose and Nature